nuspss18-beep/pitstop-pal-quiz/README.md

 ## Educational / Campaign Purpose

-This project is intended as an interactive engagement tool to help users reflect on their wellness style in a light and accessible format.
+This project is intended as an interactive engagement tool to help users reflect on their wellness style in a light and accessible format besides collecting the welfare pack.

+## Disclaimer

 It is not a psychological diagnostic tool.
 Its purpose is awareness, engagement, and reflection.